 Quebec Travel Guide

-The huge province of Quebec occupies the eastern part of Canada, with coasts on the North Atlantic, Hudson, and James Bays, and the Lawrence Seaway, the major shipping channel of the east coast which cuts through the south of the province.
+The huge province of Quebec occupies the eastern part of Canada.
+It is fringed by coasts on the North Atlantic, Hudson and James Bays, as well as the Lawrence Seaway, the major shipping channel of the east coast that cuts through the south of the province.
 The main cities of Montreal and Quebec City are both situated in the more populated south on the banks of the St Lawrence River.

 Quebec has a uniquely French flavour, remaining the only North American region to preserve its Francophone identity.
 In Quebec, French is the official language and is spoken by more than 80 percent of the population.